Free Trees for the East Side and North End

 Exposure: Full sun

-Shade Tree • A true American elm, these trees are clones of an anomalous Dutch-elm resistant tree on the National Mall in Washington, DC close to the Smithsonian Institute.
-A large native Minnesota shade tree that tolerates urban conditions well, this is a classic boulevard tree for city streets.
+Shade Tree • A true American elm, these trees are clones of an anomalous Dutch-elm resistant tree found in the Chicago area.

 BLUE BEECH